codeurjc-students/2024-Bookmarks-Forums/README.md

 Apart from what has been mentioned above, Bookmarks Forums will allow set search sorting filters for searching the most popular or recent posts.

-Users will be able to create chat rooms to chat between each other.
+Users will be able to create chats to chat between each other.

 The main landing page will serve posts and content using an algorithm based on the popularity of posts.

 The application will offer charts that will allow users and administrators to easily check the most popular users and more.

-Users will receive emails regarding messages or replies to their posts.
+Users will receive emails regarding important updates to their profiles (email and/or password change notifications).

 The application will serve a REST API.

-Administrators will be able to see the worst behaving users and ban them from the site.
+Administrators will be able to see the worst behaving users and disable their accounts.

-❗**The chats and advanced administrator functionalities will be implemented in the v1.0 release of the application.**

 ## 5. Other details